11 Safe Shoveling Techniques To Keep Your Back Fit & Healthy

 This will make it easier to lift and dig while also taking the strain off your back, wrists, and shoulders.

-So while they are more expensive than a regular shovel, they are great fro helping you to avoid pain.
+So while they are more expensive than a regular shovel, they are great for helping you to avoid pain.

-Take a look for yourself and see what you think:
+Take a look for yourself by clicking here and see what you think.

 Wear A Back Support Belt

 I mentioned earlier how important it is to keep your core muscles strong as they support your back while digging and shoveling.

 And the good news is you can give them a big helping hand by wearing a back support belt.

 Now it's important to say here that these belts won't make you invincible with a shovel in your hand.

 But they will work alongside your core muscles to support and stabilise your lower back as you shovel, dig, and lift.

 And they will also encourage you to keep a good posture and digging technique, which is great for relieving pressure.